Morwenn/cpp-sort/doc/sort.md

 ascending order.
 The function uses `std::less<>` to compare the elements unless specified otherwise, and uses `cppsort::default_sorter` to sort them.

-Note that this overload does not appear in the overload set if `Compare` statifies the `Sorter` concept.
+Note that this second overload does not appear in the overload set if `Compare` satisfies the `Sorter` concept.
 That way, it makes sure that there are no ambiguous overloads when two parameters are given to `cppsort::sort`.